Ashish-CodeJourney/mob-programming-nelkinda/README.md

 ## Kata Description

  - Given a decimal number, convert it in a roman numeral string
- - Given a roman decimal string, convert it in a decimal number
+ - Given a roman numeral string, convert it in a decimal number

 For the sake of the exercise numbers above 3 000 won't be handled.